-any of the Sub-Advisers registers as a broker-dealer or becomes newly affiliated with a broker-dealer, or (b) any new manager or sub-adviser to the Fund is a registered broker-dealer or becomes affiliated with another broker-dealer, it will implement and maintain a fire wall with respect to its relevant personnel and/or such broker-dealer affiliate, as applicable, regarding access to information concerning proposed changes to the composition and/or changes to the portfolio prior to implementation and will be subject to procedures designed to prevent the use and dissemination of material non-public information regarding such portfolio.
+In addition, personnel who make decisions on the Fund's portfolio composition will be subject to procedures designed to prevent the use and dissemination of material nonpublic information regarding the Fund's portfolio.
+In the event (a) the Manager or any of the Sub-Advisers registers as a broker-dealer or becomes newly affiliated with a broker-dealer, or (b) any new manager or sub-adviser to the Fund is a registered broker-dealer or becomes affiliated with another broker-dealer, it will implement and maintain a fire wall with respect to its relevant personnel and/or such broker-dealer affiliate, as applicable, regarding access to information concerning proposed changes to the composition and/or changes to the Fund's portfolio prior to implementation and will be subject to procedures designed to prevent the use and dissemination of material nonpublic information regarding such portfolio.

-Western Asset Total Return ETF
+Western Asset Total Return ETF Principal Investments

-Principal Investments

-The investment objective of the Fund will be to seek to maximize total return, consistent with prudent investment management and liquidity needs, by investing to maintain a dollar weighted average effective duration within 35% of the average duration of the U.S. bond market as a whole (generally a range of 2.5 to 7 years) as estimated by the Sub-Adviser.11 Under normal market conditions,12 the Fund will seek to achieve its
+The investment objective of the Fund will be to seek to maximize total return, consistent with prudent investment management and liquidity needs.
+Although the Fund may invest in securities and Debt (as defined below) of any maturity, the Fund will normally maintain an average effective duration within 35% of the average duration of the U.S. bond market as a whole (generally, this bond market range is 2.5 to 7 years) as estimated by the Sub-Adviser.
+11 Effective duration seeks to measure the expected sensitivity of market price to changes in interest rates, taking into account the anticipated effects of structural complexities (for example, some bonds can be prepaid by the issuer).